Jakeler/Jakeler.github.io/_posts/2020-08-02-diy-goto-1-alt-setup.md

 And secured it with wood screws.
 Now it is possible to put tension on the belt:
 ![alt-pulley-ass3](/assets/goto-telescope/alt-motor-ass.jpg)

+## Download
+As already mentioned I used the online CAD tool Onshape, so if you want to print it yourself you can [download it here](https://cad.onshape.com/documents/d96f6b52fcedf27c1cb9d178/w/9f35ae8134da83f73b0b2555/e/7b7728c036d3f17930a13f46)
+(see the tabs on the bottom for all other parts).

+They support export as STL and many other CAD formats.
+It should be also possible to copy the project there (needs an account) and adjust all the variables, like diameter, belt size, sections, tolerance... or make other modifications.

 ## Learnings
 After all I want to shortly write about things that I learned and will do differently in the future projects.
 ### Model everything in CAD first